androdri1998/github-repositories/README.md

 # github-repositories
 Find your prefers repositories of the GitHub.
+Application has the functionality to search GitHub's repositories and view some details of a GitHub's repository.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## github-repositories

+#### Home
 <img src="/layouts/home.png">

+#### Details
 <img src="/layouts/details.png">

 ## Available Scripts